skippbox/skippbox/README.md

 Desktop Application for Kubernetes
 ==================================

-_kui_ is a Desktop application to manage applications deployed on [Kubernetes](http://kubernetes.io).
+_skippbox_ is a Desktop application to manage applications deployed on [Kubernetes](http://kubernetes.io).
 It supports multiple k8s endpoints and accesses a public application [_store_](https://github.com/skippbox/appstore).

+*This is still a work in progress, expect frequent changes*

 By default it will connect with a k8s API server running at `http://localhost:8080/api`